tap349/nani/README.md

 # Nani

-Simple HTTPoison wrapper which provides sensible defaults and some additional processing - it can be used in all kinds of API clients.
+Simple HTTPoison wrapper which provides sensible defaults and some additional processing (like parsing JSON, CSV and TSV into maps) - it can be used in all kinds of API clients.

 ## Installation